What are the first things you try to figure out when you arrive in a new place?

 The food section at Globus is amazing.
 But honestly, it’s everything you try to avoid as a backpacker.

-Globus sells specialities from all over the world and only has the finest of the finest products.
+Globus sells specialities from all over the world.
 It’s fascinating to take a look at their seemingly endless variety of products.
 But if you’re trying to do your bank account a favour, don’t go to Globus to get your groceries.

-If you’re slightly overwhelmed by those restricted opening hours, there’s a silver lining on the horizon.
-Train and petrol stations have convenience stores like Migrolino, Avec or Aperto that are open late every day of the year.
-Needless to say that those are more expensive than supermakets but they do the trick in an emergency.
+At train and gas stations, you'll find convenience stores like Migrolino, Avec or Aperto that are open late every day.
+Those are more expensive than supermakets but they come in handy in an emergency.

 Now that you know what types of supermarkets there are and when they’re open, here are some final things you might find helpful.